NVIDIA-Merlin/HugeCTR/docs/source/api/python_interface.md

 This method load the dense weights from the saved dense model file.

 **Arguments**
 * `dense_model_file`: String, the saved dense model file from which the dense weights will be loaded.
 There is NO default value and it should be specified by users.
-Supported filesystems are local and HDFS (example url: `hdfs://localhost:9000:/path/to/file`).
+Remote file systems(HDFS and S3) are also supported.
+For example, for HDFS, the path can be `hdfs://localhost:9000/dir/to/model`.
+For S3, the path should be either virtual-hosted-style or path-style and contains the region information.
+For examples, take a look at the AWS official [documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-bucket-intro.html).

 ***